Component: Form management - Data management

 Foreign Key data type

-- In case the data type of the custom field is Enum, you must define the following data for the field:
+- If the data type of the custom field is Foreign Key, you must define the following data for the field:

 - Data class

 - You must select a data class from the list.
-List of data classes is retrieved from the Data class page in admin site,
+The list of data classes is retrieved from the Data class page in the admin site.

 - Display attribute

 - You must select an attribute from the list.
 The list includes all attributes belonging to the data class.
-List of attributes is only enabled after the data class is selected.
+The list of attributes is only enabled after the data class is selected.

 - Data class

-- In case the data type of the custom field is Enum, you must define the following data for the field:
+- If the data type of the custom field is Foreign Key, you must define the following data for the field:

 Array data type

-To the Array data type, the Related setting section includes the field Element type where you can select data type for the elements of the array from the list of 11 data types.
+For the Array data type, the Related setting section includes the Element type field, where you can select the data type for the elements of the array from the list of 11 data types.

-For example: it is a document field in a form which allows uploading multiple files.
-So, the data type of the custom field must be Array, and its element data type must be Document.
+For example: consider a document field in a form that allows uploading multiple files.
+The data type of the custom field must be Array, and its element data type must be Document.

 If the Element type is Foreign key, you must select the Data class and Display attribute for the element.